hackclub/hackclub/workshops/domain/README.md

 ![](img/old_site.png)

 > That domain sucks!
-> - you
+> — you

+This workshop will show you how to turn it into something nice, like this:

 ![](img/new_site.png)

 > ![](img/nice.gif)
-> - people you show your domain to
+> — people you show your domain to

 This workshop will take about 20-30 minutes spread out over a day.
 You'll get a free domain from the Hack Pack, but that will take 24-48 hours to be approved.